agrace339/Data-Center-Impact-Explorer/README.md

 └── EDA Presentation.pdf

 ```
-<mark>Should we divide up the Script folder into sub-folders, since we have so many files in there now?</mark>

 ---

 ## Data Sources

 The project combines several publicly available datasets, as follows.
+Some data is permitted for reproduction while some is not, so please see below for details and instructions for acquiring data if necessary.

 ### Data on Data Centers

 * [FracTracker Alliance U.S. Data Centers Tracker](https://experience.arcgis.com/experience/5a4d072ad01449bba5698a80103fb909/page/About): Contains over 1,500 individual data centers in the U.S. with their precision locations and additional information.
-The data is allowed to be downloaded, shared, and used as long as proper credit is given to FracTracker.
+The data is allowed to be downloaded, shared, and used as long as proper credit is given to FracTracker; however, accessing the data requires agreeing to FracTracker terms and conditions which we are not able to replicate here, so please download the data from the link if you wish to reproduce our work.

 ### Data on Drought